google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 These non-standardized USB devices require hardware vendors to write native drivers and SDKs in order for you (the developer) to take advantage of them.
 Sadly this native code has historically prevented these devices from being used by the Web.
-And that's exactly why the WebUSB API has been created: to **provide an easy way to safely expose USB device services to the Web**.
+And that's one of the reasons the WebUSB API has been created: to provide a way to expose USB device services to the Web.
 With this API, hardware manufacturers will be able to build cross-platform JavaScript SDKs for their devices.
+But most importantly this will **make USB safer and easier to use by bringing it to the Web**.

+Let's see what you could expect with the WebUSB API:

+1. Buy a USB device,
+2. Plug it into your computer,
+3. A notification appears right away, with the right website to go to for this device.
+4. Simply click on it.
+Website is there and ready to use!
+5. Click to connect and a USB device chooser shows up in Chrome, where you can pick your device.
+6. Tada!

+What could it have been after you've plugged your USB device?

+- Read a box, label, or search online for website -- possibly ending up on the wrong website.
+- Have to install a native application.
+- Is it supported on my operating system?
+Make sure you download the "right" thing.
+- Scary OS prompts popup and warn you about installing drivers/applications from the Internet.
+- Malfunctioning code harms the whole computer, the Web is built to [contain malfunctioning websites](https://www.youtube.com/watch?v=29e0CtgXZSI).
+- Only use the USB device once?
+On the Web, the website is gone once you closed tab.
+On a computer the code sticks around.

 ## Before we start